kuanchihwang/CAM-SIMA-Docs/docs/conversion/final-steps.md

 ## atmospheric_physics
 Follow the [atmospheric_physics workflow](../atmospheric_physics/development_workflow.md) to open a PR, respond to review requests, and populate the `NamesNotInDictionary.txt` file.

+!!!
+Note - verify changes in CAM
+    Before finalizing the atmospheric_physics pull request, compare the latest CAM tag with the CAM tag you started with when moving code from CAM to atmospheric_physics to check if any changes to moved code was introduced in CAM.

 ## CAM
 Follow the [CAM workflow](https://github.com/ESCOMP/CAM/wiki/CAM-SE-Workflows) to open a PR and respond to review requests.
 Be sure to include the `ccpp-conversion` label on your PR.
 Once you are assigned a tag by the gatekeeper, run the tests, update the Changelog, then make the tag and archive the baselines.